wangela/slackernews/README.md

 # slackernews
-Slacker News is a reporting tool to analyze the logs of a fictional news website.
+Slacker News is a reporting tool written in Python to analyze the logs of a fictional news website stored in a SQL database.

 ## Setup and Usage
 1. Install VirtualBox, which you can